Guadalajara: Sports

 Guadalajara hosted the 2011 Pan American Games.
 Since winning the bid to host the Games, the city had been undergoing extensive renovations.
 The games brought in more than 5,000 athletes from approximately 42 countries from the Americas and the Caribbean.
 Sports included aquatics, football, racquetball, and 27 more, with six others being considered.
 COPAG (the Organizing Committee for the Pan American Games Guadalajara 2011) had a total budget of US$250 million with the aim of updating the city's sports and general infrastructure.
 The center of the city was repaved and new hotels were constructed for the approximately 22,000 rooms that were needed in 2011.
 The new bus rapid transit (BRT) system, Macrobús, was launched in March and runs along Avenida Independencia.
 The Pan-American village was built around the Bajio Zone.
 After the Games, the buildings will be used for housing.
 There are already 13 existing venues in Guadalajara that the games will use, including the Jalisco Stadium, UAG 3 de Marzo Stadium, and the UAG Gymnasium.
 Eleven new sporting facilities were created for the event.
 Other works included a second terminal in the airport, a highway to Puerto Vallarta and a bypass for the southern part of the city.

-Lorena Ochoa, a now-retired former #1 female golfer, Sergio Pérez who drives for Red Bull Racing F1 Team in Formula One, and Javier "Chicharito" Hernández, a forward who currently plays for LA Galaxy and the Mexico national team were also born in the city.
+Lorena Ochoa, a now-retired former #1 female golfer, Sergio Pérez, a former Formula One driver, and Javier "Chicharito" Hernández, a forward who currently plays for LA Galaxy and the Mexico national team were also born in the city.
+Additionally, Saúl “Canelo” Álvarez, a world champion boxer in four weight classes and two-time undisputed super middleweight champion, was born in and fights out of Guadalajara.

 The city hosted the 2021 WTA Finals, the first time the tournament was played in Latin America.

 The city will be one of three cities in Mexico to host matches during the 2026 FIFA World Cup.

+Tapatío

+Tapatío (used as in male gender) is a Mexican colloquial term which refers to someone born in the state of Jalisco.
+Tapatía is the female gender equivalent.
+Tapatío/Tapatía is also used as an adjective for anything associated with Guadalajara or anything of the state of Jalisco.
+The word derives from the Nahuatl word tlapatiyōtl, the name of a monetary unit in pre-Columbian times which became most closely associated with the region which today is Guadalajara.